How to Build a Video Editor in React

 Creator of RVE

 The short version: use React for the editor UI, Remotion for composition/rendering, and a structured overlay model for timeline state.
-If you want a faster path, React Video Editor gives you those building blocks without having to wire everything together from zero.
+If you want a faster path, React Video Editor gives you those building blocks without wiring everything together from zero.

-Most teams start by thinking about trimming clips on a timeline.
+Most teams begin by picturing trimming clips on a timeline.
 That matters, but it is only one layer.

 Recommended architecture

-- React + Next.js for the application shell, routing, auth, and APIs
+- React + Next.js for the application shell, routes, auth, and APIs

-- A timeline component that manages drag, resize, snapping, and zoom
+- a timeline component for drag, resize, snapping, and zoom

 - Remotion for frame-accurate composition and rendering

-That stack works well because React handles the UI state cleanly, while Remotion handles the video composition layer that is much harder to build yourself.
+That stack works well because React handles the UI state cleanly, while Remotion handles the composition layer that is much harder to reinvent well.

 The core data model